-Dr. Justice Bhandari currently serves as a senior judge in the Supreme Court of India.
+Dr. Justice Bhandari served as a senior judge in the Supreme Court of India.
 He was elevated as a judge of the Supreme Court on 28 October 2005.
-He has delivered a large number of judgements while exercising the Supreme Court’s jurisdiction under article 131 between the Government of India and one or more States; between the Government of India and any State or States on one side and one or more other States on the other; or between two or more States.
+He delivered a large number of judgments while exercising the Supreme Court's jurisdiction under Article 131 between the Government of India and one or more States; between the Government of India and any State or States on one side and one or more other States on the other; or between two or more States.

-He has also delivered a large number of judgements on comparative law, public interest litigation, constitutional law, criminal law, civil procedure code, administrative law, arbitration laws, insurance and banking and family laws.
+He also delivered a large number of judgments on comparative law, public interest litigation, constitutional law, criminal law, civil procedure code, administrative law, arbitration laws, insurance and banking and family laws.

-Keeping in view his landmark judgement in a divorce case, the Union of India is seriously considering his suggestion and amending the Hindu Marriage Act, 1955, incorporating irretrievable breakdown of marriage as a ground for divorce.
+Keeping in view his landmark judgment in a divorce case, the Union of India is seriously considering his suggestion for amendment of the Hindu Marriage Act, 1955, incorporating irretrievable breakdown of marriage as a ground for divorce.

-Justice Bhandari’s orders in the right to free and compulsory education for children matter led to availability of basic infrastructural amenities in primary and secondary schools all over the country.
+Justice Bhandari's orders in the matter of the right to free and compulsory education for children led to the availability of basic infrastructural amenities in primary and secondary schools all over the country.

-Justice Bhandari also has wide experience in dealing with administrative matters.
+Justice Bhandari also acquired wide experience in dealing with administrative matters.

-He has been nominated as the Chairman of the Supreme Court Legal Services Committee vide notification issued by the Ministry of Law and Justice.
+Justice Bhandari was nominated as the Chairman of the Supreme Court Legal Services Committee by a notification issued by the Ministry of Law and Justice.

-He has been nominated as the Chairman of the Mediation and Conciliation Project Committee and has been supervising mediation and conciliation programmes all over the country.
+He was nominated as the Chairman of the Mediation and Conciliation Project Committee and supervised mediation and conciliation programmes all over the country.

-He is the Chairman of the Selection Committee for appointing the Judicial and Administrative Members for the National Consumer Disputes Redressal Commission.
+He was the Chairman of the Selection Committee for appointing the Judicial and Administrative Members for the National Consumer Disputes Redressal Commission.

-He is the Chairman of the Selection Committee for appointing the Chairman and Members of the Railway Claims Tribunal.
+He was the Chairman of the Selection Committee for appointing the Chairman and Members of the Railway Claims Tribunal.

-He is the Chairman of the Committee to consider cases of accreditation of legal correspondents in the Supreme Court of India.
+He was the Chairman of the Committee to consider cases of accreditation of legal correspondents in the Supreme Court of India.

-He is the Chairman of the Committee for the selection of law clerk-cum-research assistants to be provided to the Chief Justice and other judges of the Supreme Court of India.
+He was the Chairman of the Committee for the selection of law clerk cum research assistants to be provided to the Chief Justice and other judges of the Supreme Court of India.

-He is the Chairperson of the Committee for selecting the teaching faculty for the National Judicial Academy set up by the Supreme Court of India at Bhopal, Madhya Pradesh.
+He was the Chairperson of the Committee for selecting the teaching faculty for the National Judicial Academy set up by the Supreme Court of India at Bhopal, Madhya Pradesh.

-He was nominated as a member of Third High-level Indo-Australian Legal Forum Meeting held on 9 and 10 November 2011 at New Delhi, which consisted of chief justices, judges and attorney generals from India and Australia.
+He was nominated as a member of Third High level Indo Australian Legal Forum Meeting held on 9 and 10 November 2011 at New Delhi, which consisted of chief justices, judges and attorneys general from India and Australia.

 Chief Justice of Bombay High Court (Maharashtra and Goa)